jeremenichelli/personal-site/posts/2016-04-11-advantages-and-caveats-of-a-one-stylesheet-per-page-strategy.md

 Moving to a set of specific stylesheets per page will be convenient only in certain cases where small variations happen across each corner of the project.

-This site is using this approach because I've found out, after some authoring, it had small tweaks and variations from page to page and the only heavy styled ones were **posts**.
+This site is using this approach because I've found out, after some authoring, it had small tweaks and variations from page to page and the only heavy styled ones were blog posts.

 Also there is no *team impact* since I am the only one maintaining the site.